Past Lifeways Program

 - Tailor session content to meet your student’s learning level and travel guidelines

-- Pack your lunches and join us for a fun, educational day!
+- Pack your lunches and join us for an educational day of STEM-concepts!

 Tuition rate: $10 per student for 2 activities; $15 per student for 3 activities; $20 per student for 4 activities